vsoch/pypigraph/README.md

 ### 2. Get Package MetaData

 Run [2.get_meta.py](2.get_meta.py) to download meta data (a json file) for each package.
 Optionally, you can filter down to packages to ones that have meta data.
 This should be all of them, but I haven't finished parsing at the time of writing this README, so there may be some bugs with the PyPi API to be missing package data.
+Note that this was originally part of my [repofish](http://www.github.com/vsoch/repofish) project (and will continue to be :O) )

 ### 3. Generate graph input